The Best Frameworks Come from Product Engineers

 Beyond Frameworks

-I've been talking about framework development, but that's one slice of mobile platform engineering.
+Framework development is one slice of mobile platform engineering.
 The rest (CI/CD, build systems, shared infrastructure like networking and feature flags, developer experience) is work that only a dedicated platform team can do well.
-No product team wants to own code signing automation or build caching.
-These are the things that make product engineers productive without them having to think about it.
+No product team wants to own code signing automation or build caching, yet these are what make product engineers productive without them having to think about it.
+The same logic applies to the cross-platform question I wrote about last month: shared subsystems work when a platform team owns them deliberately and product teams pull them in voluntarily, not when leadership mandates a top-down "we share everything" architecture.
+Developer experience is the platform team's product, and product engineers are its users.

 Platform Teams Are Essential

-The problem isn't platform teams existing.
-The problem is platform teams building frameworks in isolation from the engineers who will use them.
-The fix isn't organizational.
-It's cultural.
-Platform teams that embed with product teams, that rotate product engineers through platform stints, that treat "a product team built this and it works" as a gift rather than a threat to their territory.
-Those teams build great platform engineering orgs.
+The problem is platform teams building frameworks in isolation from the engineers who will use them, and the fix is cultural.
+The best ones embed with product teams, rotate product engineers through platform stints, and treat "a product team built this and it works" as a gift rather than a threat to their territory.

 The Litmus Test